TRIQS/dft_tools/doc/basicnotions/dft_dmft.rst

 follows:

 #.
 Take :math:`G^0_{mn}(i\omega)` and the interaction Hamiltonian and
-   solve the impurity problem, to get the interacting Greens function :math:`G_{mn}(i\omega)` and the self energy :math:`\Sigma_{mn}(i\omega)`.
+   solve the impurity problem, to get the interacting Green function :math:`G_{mn}(i\omega)` and the self energy :math:`\Sigma_{mn}(i\omega)`.
 For the details of how to do this in practice, we refer to the documentation of one of the